z80playground/cpm-fat/README.md

 * BDOS.ASM - My implementation of the CP/M BDOS.
 * CCP.ASM - The standard Digital Research CCP.

-These are all assembled into .BIN files and put into the /CPM directory.
+These should all be assembled into .BIN files and put into the /CPM directory or your USB Drive.
+The assembler I use is Pasmo.

 Also, to get the system started, there is a boot loader called CPM.ASM.
 This should be assembled to CPM.HEX and put in the EEPROM.